1. Define target group

 Use an appealing design to attract the attention of your target audience.
 Make sure that your event invitation and event website are in line with your own corporate branding.

-4. Personalized approach
+4. Personalised approach

 Use the recipient's name in the invitation to make a more personal connection.
 A personal approach increases the value of the invitation and the appreciation of your potential target group.